otto-de/is_vault_gcp_auth_example/README.md

 You have to install following things on your machine to get it working:

-* Java 17 with ottogroup certificates included
+* Java 17
 * Apache Maven >= 3.8.X
 * Access to GCP project and permission on it to create service accounts
+* gcloud installed and initialized

 # Getting Started